p10rahulm/your-static-website/README.md

 ```

-#### Previewing the content

-As with the first time you downloaded the content, preview the site after you have finished adding new content

-1. Open a bash/terminal and cd into the folder with your website files.
-2. Type into the terminal that you used for downloading the files
-    ```bash
-    hugo server -D -p 1313
-    ```
-3. This opens a server with all files including those which are in draft
-4. Go to your favorite web browser (preferably Firefox or Chrome, i've not tested on IE)
-5. Open `http://localhost:1313`.
-Even after checking that everything works, keep this tab open.

-*NOTE*: When you leave the server and browser open, you will notice that the browser window updates on its own after every file update.
+## Step 6: Check and preview again

+At this stage, we are ready to do another [check and preview](#step-4-check-and-preview-the-site-again)

-### Learn to create new templates if required
+## Step 7: Learn to create new templates if required

 When you are creating new single page templates or list templates, it may be easy to first copy an existing template.
 These are html files with additional hugo code.
 You can view these files in the singlePageLayouts and listLayouts section.
 The homepage-sections contains template pieces used to render individual sections in the home page.

 I will be extending this if useful to somebody later, but these [giraffe academy videos](https://www.youtube.com/watch?v=G7umPCU-8xc) and the [hugo docs](https://gohugo.io/documentation/) are good places to start learning how to create templates

-#### Some Basics
+### Some Basics

-1. Within these files you can hugo code by placing it within curly braces like so: `{{some code}}`
+1. Within template files you can hugo code by placing it within curly braces like so: `{{some code}}`
 2. Hugo code can access the parameters from your content files by referencing `.Params.parameter`
 3. Various [hugo functions](https://gohugo.io/functions/) can be used within the code
 4. You can use global variables by setting [Scratch](https://regisphilibert.com/blog/2017/04/hugo-scratch-explained-variable/)